Cholera is endangering children globally

 Through the successful adoption of prevention measures and increased access to cholera treatment methods, including oral rehydration salt and zinc, we’re closer than ever to ensuring that no child dies from this preventable disease.

-In 2021, UNICEF distributed over 93 million zinc tablets and more than 30 million oral rehydration salt sachets worldwide.
+In 2023, UNICEF distributed over 1.1 billion water purification tablets, more than 41 million oral rehydration salt sachets and nearly 30,000 cholera kits worldwide.

 But these outbreaks that we continue to witness prove that cholera still presents an immediate and potentially grave danger to families, particularly in unstable and volatile communities worldwide.